9 Undeniable At-Home Remedies for Treating Tooth Pain From Teeth Grinding

 7. Drink Turmeric Milk or Herbal Tea

-Turmeric is a spice common in cooking and has been used in traditional medicine for centuries.
+Turmeric is a common cooking spice and has been used in traditional medicine for centuries.
 It is known for its anti-inflammatory and antioxidant properties and has been suggested to have benefits for a variety of health conditions.
 While there is no direct evidence turmeric milk (a mixture of turmeric and milk) can stop teeth grinding, it may help to reduce the discomfort associated with grinding your teeth.

-Herbal tea is a naturally caffeine-free beverage that is made from the leaves, flowers or fruit of plants.
-Some herbal teas, such as chamomile or lavender, are known for their calming properties and may be helpful in reducing the stress and anxiety that causes teeth grinding.
+Herbal tea is a naturally caffeine-free beverage made from the leaves, flowers or fruit of plants.
+Some herbal teas, such as chamomile or lavender, are known for their calming properties and may help reduce the stress and anxiety causing teeth grinding.

 Drinking herbal tea before bed may help to relax the muscles in the jaw and reduce the likelihood of grinding your teeth while you sleep.
-While herbal tea may be helpful for reducing teeth grinding, it is not a cure-all and other remedies may also be necessary to get the results you need.
+While herbal tea may help reduce teeth grinding, it is not a cure-all and other remedies may also be necessary for the best results.

 8. Avoid Hard Foods

-Hard foods require stronger biting force and if consumed often can put a strain on jaw muscles, leading to teeth grinding.
-Avoiding or greatly limiting your hard foods intake could provide needed relief from teeth grinding.
-Examples of hard foods to avoid include nuts, tough meats, and hard candies.
+Hard foods require a stronger biting force and can put a strain on jaw muscles, leading to teeth grinding.
+Avoiding or limiting your hard food intake could provide needed relief from teeth grinding.
+Examples of hard foods to avoid include nuts, tough meats and hard candies.

 9. Splint Therapy

-When all other remedies have failed to provide the relief from teeth grinding you are looking for, you are left to use a splint through splint therapy.
-Splint therapy, also known as occlusal splint therapy or bite splint therapy, is a treatment option for teeth grinding.
-This type of therapy involves the use of a custom-made splint, similar to a mouthguard, worn over the teeth to protect them from grinding and clenching during sleep.
+Splint therapy, also known as occlusal splint therapy or bite splint therapy, uses a custom-made splint, similar to a mouthguard, worn over the teeth to protect them from grinding and clenching during sleep.

 The splint is typically made of acrylic or another hard material and custom-made to fit the contours of your teeth.
 You’ll wear the splint over the upper or lower teeth, depending on the location of the grinding.
 Splint therapy can be used alone or in combination with other treatment options such as relaxation techniques and stress management.